fabiogbe/BacenPowerBIConnector/README.md

    For Windows, it's typically: “Documents/Power BI Desktop/Custom Connectors”.

 2. If the “Custom Connectors” folder does not exist, please create it.
-3. Copy the “.mez” file (Custom Connector) into the “Custom Connectors” directory.
+3. Download the "BacenConnector.mez" file found in this repository, and copy it into the “Custom Connectors” directory.

 _Note: If Power BI Desktop was open during this process, please restart it so it can detect the new custom connector.